-In every scenario – the basic driver’s license through to the outsourced background screening companies, we suggest incorporating the Cleard Life Suitability Assessment into your recruitment process – whereby any adverse.
-For example, Disclosable Court Outcome or a bad referee comment and is provided to Cleard Life at the point of ordering the assessment.
-IT can be done properly investigated, including a one-one interview, fair and non-discriminatory analysis, adjudication and recommendation.
+In every scenario – we suggest incorporating the Cleard Life Suitability Assessment into your recruitment process – whereby any adverse (eg Disclosable Court Outcome or a bad referee comment or potentially inflated CV claim) is provided to Cleard Life at the point of ordering the assessment.
+The issues can then be properly investigated, including one-one interviews, fair and non-discriminatory analysis, adjudication and recommendation.
 Done in hours not months – inside your recruitment/shorting process.

 Click here to find out about our pre-employment screening solutions and help you make the right risk decisions.
 You can even get your first CL) Basic Assessment (valued at $169) free!